epfml/disco/DEV.md

 ### `web-client` and `server`

 The last step of the installation instructions describe how to start a web interface along with a helper server.
-The server is used to provide some predefined machine learning tasks and orchastrate distributed training.
+The server is used to provide some predefined machine learning tasks and orchestrate distributed training.

 From the root level, launch a `server` instance: